 Where the design community meets.

-Community Staff Sydney Australia & the Netherlands Waldorf & Statler @ the balcony (creative director & digital strategist) Joined over 8 years ago via an invitation from Dave T.
+Community Staff Sydney Australia & the Netherlands Waldorf & Statler @ the balcony (creative director & digital strategist) Joined almost 10 years ago via an invitation from Dave T.

 And a good day to you too! :]

 Trick is I want to be able to find notes at my whim.

 I have tonnes.
 And some of them are more serious than others. being able to find them would be awesome.

 I mainly use Google Keep and Evernote, for two "levels" of notes.
 Keep is simple and quick (grocery-list type), whereas Evernote are serious, informative and tend to be longer.

 I use mobile, native and in-browser, depending on where I am.

 Hope that gives some perspective on my request :)